LonamiWebs/Telethon/telethon_examples/README.md

 * Usable as a: **bot**.
 * Difficulty: **medium**.

-This example is the actual bot account [@TelethonianBot] running in the [official Telethon's chat] to help people out.
-The file is a bit big and assumes some [`asyncio`] knowledge, but otherwise is easy to follow.
+This example is the core of the actual bot account [@TelethonianBot] running in the [official Telethon's chat] to help people out.
+It showcases how to create an extremely simple "plugins" system with Telethon, but you're free to borrow ideas from it and make it as fancy as you like (perhaps you want to add hot reloading?).

-In addition, it has optional plugins, which may be useful for your own code.
+The plugins are a separate Python file each which get loaded dynamically and can be found at <https://github.com/Lonami/TelethonianBotExt>.
+To use them, clone the repository into a `plugins` folder next to `assistant.py` and then run `assistant.py`.

-The plugins can be found at https://github.com/Lonami/TelethonianBotExt and should be cloned into a `plugins` folder next to `assistant.py` for them to work.
+The content of the plugins or how they work is not really relevant.
+You can disable them by moving them elsewhere or deleting the file entirely.
+The point is to learn how you can build fancy things with your own code and Telethon.

 ### [`interactive_telegram_client.py`]